skeeto/skeeto.github.com/_posts/2017-01-30-How-to-Write-Fast-er-Emacs-Lisp.markdown

 The `cl-case` expands into a `cond`.
 Since Emacs byte-code lacks support for jump tables, there's not much room for cleverness.

+**Update**: Emacs 26.1, released May 2018, introduced a jump table opcode.

 ~~~cl
 (defun op-apply (op a b)
   (cond